 However, the most valuable achievement is that the Operational Arrangement guarantees that the information shared would remain within the Community and cannot be released outside this circle; furthermore, the members have no obligation on what, and when to share their own information and data, but everybody can receive back the full maritime picture.

-Other Navies have shown an interest to join the Community, namely: Ghana, Qatar, Australia, and Japan.
+Other Navies have shown an interest to join the Community, namely: Ivory Coast, Qatar, Australia, and Japan.

 to the T-RMN.